Can dyslexia be cured?

 There are many opportunities for dyslexics, particularly since the development of computer and film technologies have created a huge demand for programming, artistic and graphic design skills.
 One well-known architect’s practice prefers to employ dyslexic people because of their unusual spatial awareness and lateral thinking abilities.

 Simple treatments, such as yellow or blue filtered glasses which can help any visual problems can often help dyslexics improve their reading.
 In addition, auditory training, or targeting the underlying biological causes of dyslexia, for example by improved nutrition, particularly with omega 3 fish oils.
-Specialist remedial reading programmes can also help.
+Specialist remedial reading programs can also help.

 This of course destroys a child’s self-confidence and leads to depression and misery, whereas knowing if he or she is dyslexic is often a huge relief because it is understood why they have been having such difficulties, and feel more confident that they can be helped.